raerickson/football_book_code/PYTHON.md

 pip freeze > freeze_file_name
 ```

-For example, to create `requirements.txt`:
+For example, to create a freeze file `requirements.txt`:
 ```sh
 pip freeze > requirements.txt
 ```

 ## Installing Packages from a Freeze File

-With the virtual environment activated, you can now install packages using `pip`:
+With the virtual environment activated, you can now install packages from a freeze file using `pip`:
 ```sh
 pip install -r freeze_file_name
 ```

-For example, to create `requirements.txt`:
+For example, to install all required packages listed in `requirements.txt`:
 ```sh
 pip freeze > requirements.txt
 ```